cyee00/MKS21X-FinalProject/README.md

      is totally on me).
 1/14:I continued to try to solve the merge conflicts and decided I had to delete my Board
      class and re-add it.
 It worked.
+1/15:Worked at home to continue working out kinks in the project.
+Now that I've gotten
+     the game to display (finally!!), my next step is to figure out how to program the actual gameplay.